ScrimpyCat/Translecto/README.md

 Querying
 --------

 To simplify querying of translatable fields, the from query syntax has been extended to introduce a `:locale` field, and a `:translate` field.
-The `:locale` field specifies the current `:locale_id`, while the `:translate` field maps a model's translatable field to a new name.
+The `:locale` field specifies the current `:locale_id`, while the `:translate` or
+`:must_translate` field maps a model's translatable field to a new name.

 ```elixir
 from item in Item,